Research

 Sex chromosomes and hybrid incompatibility

 Genetic incompatibilities between incipient species usually first affect the heterogametic sex.
-E.g. X/Y humans males and Z/W female birds.
-We pursue the hypothesis that meiotic drive may explain this century-old observation dubbed "Haldane's rule."
+For example, X/Y humans are males and Z/W female birds.
+We hypothesize that meiotic drive may explain this century-old observation dubbed "Haldane's rule."
 An arms race will cause rapid coevolution of the X and Y chromosomes.
 Over time, this will lead to an accumulation of reproductive incompatibilities between the X and Y chromosomes of individuals from separated populations.
 This process would explain not only the widely observed infertility of hybrid XY males.
 It would also explain the observation that genes on the X chromosome contribute disproportionately to sterility.
 In humans, it may explain why regions of the X chromosome have resisted introgression from Neanderthals when these interbred with modern humans ~55,000 years ago.
 The modern human is the only living subspecies of humans.
 That means we cannot efficiently study the proposed relationship between selfish gene candidates and reduced fertility of human hybrids.
-However, the evolutionary history and relationship among baboon subspecies very much resembles that between modern humans and archaic humans such as the Neanderthal.
+However, the evolutionary history and relationship among baboon subspecies resemble that between modern humans and archaic humans such as the Neanderthal.
 These evolutionary parallels allow us to investigate if meiotic drivers identified in humans are linked to emerging hybrid incompatibility in baboons.

 Project archive